vestalux/sljekyll/news/_posts/2016-12-06-xmas-opening-hours.md

 If your library loan is due back on a Bank Holiday we will automatically extend the return date until when the library is open again.
 Don’t forget you can also [renew and reserve items on our website](https://suffolk.spydus.co.uk/), or [use our online services](/elibrary).

 You can also call us on [01473 351249](tel:01473351249) or email us at **help@suffolklibraries.co.uk**.

-If you contact us when we are closed, we will respond to you when we reopen.
+**Please note that the customer service line will be closed on 31 December.** If you contact us when we are closed, we will respond to you when we reopen.